Planning a trip to the beef capital of the country? Don’t miss all the great things to do in Kobe, Japan.

 One of the main festivals held in the city is held annually in early December and is pretty much a huge celebration of spectacular and colourful lights.

 The festival pays tribute to the Hanshin Earthquake victims as the lights are said to represent the life of someone who died.

 If you’re visiting Kobe during this time, don’t miss out!

-As Kobe gears up for the Ruby World Cup 2019, there will be some games held at Kobe Misaki Stadium.
-This is the first time that the Cup has been held in an Asian country and is an exciting time for locals in Kobe.
+That was the first time that the Rugby World Cup has been held in an Asian country, so it was an exciting time for locals in Kobe.

 Kobe Travel Guide

 We’ve put together this short and sweet Kobe travel guide to help you make the most of your time in this city complete with where to stay in Kobe and some great restaurant recommendations.

 Best Accommodation – Where To Stay In Kobe